 There are tonnes of recipes out there, but the one I used required coconut oil, whey protein, flax seeds, sesame seeds, coconut flour, almond butter, vanilla essence and raw cacao powder.
 They’re fairly calorific at 100 calories per protein ball, but they’re a really yummy snack that is a great substitute for when you’re craving something like cake.
 Just go easy on the seeds, because otherwise it can feel like you’re eating bird food.

 Not on it’s own, unless that’s your thing, but a dollop of organic peanut butter with chopped apple, or on top of a plain rice cakes, are seriously good snack options.
 I used to hate peanut butter, but now I rarely go a day without it.
 I even put it in smoothies and porridge.
 Meridian, Whole Earth and Pip & Nut are my three favourite brands.
-If you haven’t tried the Limited Edition Pip & Nut Maple Peanut Butter, get your backside down to Holland & Barratt and get a tub (or five).
+If you haven’t tried the Limited Edition Pip & Nut Maple Peanut Butter, get yourself down to Holland & Barratt and get a tub (or five).
 That peanut butter is life.

 So I just touched on rice cakes, but I also eat them several times per week without peanut butter.
 The salt & vinegar and cheese Snack A Jacks are my guilty pleasure.
 It sounds weird given that they essentially resemble cardboard, but yeah, I’m a bit addicted to these bad boys.
 On the plan I was told to eat four in one sitting, so anything less than that now seems like some sort of sick joke.
 I’m basically a walking rice cake.
 Sorry to my colleagues who have to listen to me crunch my way through these things most days.